ionos-cloud/ionosctl/docs/subcommands/ipblock-create.md

       --ipblock-size int          Size of the IpBlock (default 2) -o, --output string             Desired output format [text|json] (default "text") -q, --quiet                     Quiet output
-      --timeout int               Timeout option for the IpBlock to be created [seconds] (default 60) --wait                      Wait for the IpBlock to be created
+      --timeout int               Timeout option for Request for IpBlock creation [seconds] (default 60) --wait-for-request          Wait for the Request for IpBlock creation to be executed
 ```

 ## Examples